Directory of Process Servers for Serving United States District Court Summons and Complaints in all Federal Jurisdictions

 What is a District Court Proof of Service provided by Process Servers?

-The Proof of Service also called an Affidavit of Service must be filed with the U.S.D.C. court as evidence that proper service of process was accomplished within the time period specified by law.
+The Proof of Service also called an Affidavit of Service must be filed with the United States District Court as evidence that proper service of process was accomplished within the time period specified by law.

 District Courts require the approved Proof of Service Form called a A044 Form.

-The proof of service form for U.S.D.C.
-District Courts in all Jurisdictions are identical.
+The proof of service form for United States District Court in all Jurisdictions are identical.

 The basic information that must be stated on each District Court proof of service include:

-• The name of the U.S.D.C. in which the action was filed
+• The name of the United States District Court in which the action was filed

 • The District Court case name and case number